deepjavalibrary/djl/docs/model-zoo.md

 # DJL - Model Zoo

 Deep Java Library's (DJL) Model Zoo is more than a collection of pre-trained models.
-It's a bridge between model vendor and consumer.
+It's a bridge between a model vendor and a consumer.
 It provides a framework for developers to create and publish their own models.

 A ZooModel has the following
 characteristics: